Born and raised in Ventura, California, Whitcomb was naturalised as an Australian in February, 2018 after having played in Australia since 2013.

 Following the season, Whitcomb signed with the Seattle Storm as she realised her dream of playing in the WNBA.
 In 2018 Whitcomb was apart of the Storm's championship winning side as she averaged 6.1 points, 1.1 rebounds and 1.1 assists per game throughout the playoffs.

 2018 was a big year for Whitcomb, as she was named as the injury replacement for Leilani Mitchell in the FIBA World Cup side, helping the team win the Silver medal.
 At the championships Whitcomb averaged 8 points, 3.8 rebounds and 2.3 assists per game as her strong shooting stroke proved a perfect antidote to the double-teams that Liz Cambage received down-low.

-After the tournament Whitcomb joined Basket Lattes Montpellier Agglomération in France.
+After the tournament, Whitcomb joined Basket Lattes Montpellier Agglomération (BLMA) in France.
 Notably, she exploded for a 40 point performance in the EuroCup in late 2018.
 BLMA would go on to lose in the Euro Cup final as Whitcomb averaged 17.1 points per game across the tournament.

 FIBA World Cup: 2018 (Silver)

 WNBA Champion: 2018

 WSBL Grand-Final MVP: 2014, 2015

 2012-2013 - Wolfenbuttel Wildcats (Germany)